|WHEN||April 7th & 8th, 2018|

 - To explore the roles and responsibilities of a clinic tutor

-- To give a brief overview of the key learning theories (behaviourist, cognitivist, humanist and constructivist).
+- To give a brief overview of goals of teaching and learning programs

-- To discuss the differences between teaching and learning, and the conditions favourable for learning.
+- To discuss the differences between teaching and learning, and the conditions favorable for learning.

 The candidate should be able to:

-- to distinguish between the key learning theories and evaluate how these are employed when tutoring;
+- To distinguish between the key learning theories and teaching styles.
+Evaluate how these are employed when tutoring.

 - To explain the logistics of their own clinical learning environment and to be able to discuss possible positive and negative aspects for learning.